-When it’s time for the clock at the center of Philadelphia to spring forward, Joseph Brasky is the man responsible.
+When it’s time for the clock at the center of Philadelphia to skip forward or back an hour, Joseph Brasky is the man responsible.

 Brasky, a City Hall public properties maintenance staff member, is Philly’s clock guy.
 He was taught by Lancaster clockmaker Bob Desrochers to properly wind each of the four timepieces at the intersection of Broad and Market, turning them forward or backward when the seasons change.

 It’s not that all that difficult a process, per City Hall Director of Building Services Richard Mariano.
 But it is tedious.